-The Harvard University Clinical Laboratory tests all of the Color COVID-19 self-swab kits collected from the Harvard community and works with the Massachusetts Department of Public Health to review and refine its methodology for interpreting lab results to align with emergent best practices.
+The Harvard University Clinical Laboratory (HUCL) tests all of the Harvard community members’ Color COVID-19 self-swab kits.
+HUCL also works with the Massachusetts Department of Public Health (DPH) to review and refine its methodology for interpreting lab results to align with emergent best practices.
 Color, the health technology company partnering with Harvard for COVID-19 testing, will send you an email and text notification when your results are available.

 If you test negative for COVID-19, no further action is needed.
 Continue to wear a mask, maintain your required testing frequency, and practice good hygiene.